JimmyHoffa/SimpleErgoDocs/markdowns/wallet.md

 This statement is completely true, and one you can really rely on.

-The best way to understand the Ergo blockchain's management of your funds, is to imagine the Ergo block chain as a huge self-storage building.
+The best way to understand the Ergo blockchain's management of your funds, is to imagine the Ergo blockchain as a huge self-storage building.

 <img src={require("./self-store.jpeg").default} width="399" height="600" alt-text="SAFEW github" />